ems-project/EMSFormBundle/Resources/doc/fields.md

 ### Choice Select Multiple <a name="choiceselectmultiple"/>
 A list of values that can be chosen from using a select box.
 The end user is allowed to choose multiple values.

+### Date <a name="date"/>
+A single text to enter a date with a defined format : dd/mm/yyyy and save as string.

+### DateWithPicker <a name="datewithpicker"/>
+A single text to enter a date with a defined format : dd/mm/yyyy and save as string.
+A custom class : 'date-with-picker' is available and can be used by your frontend to activate and style the datepicker plugin of your choice.
+The css and javascript for this datepicker are the responsability of the site that integrates the form, as there are too much options for the different frameworks out there.

 ### Email <a name="email"/>
 Ensure that the end user's input is a valid email address.